 “Fear of tough texts won’t help…The only way to understand them is to read, study, discuss and teach them…If you are troubled by passages in the Old Testament in which Yahweh got angry, here are 3 pieces of advice.
 First, ask why Yahweh got angry.
 Be open to finding a legitimate reason….Second, read the whole context….Third, have reasonable expectations.
 You won’t be able to resolve all the problems.
 But some work will help you understand these passages better and save you embarrassment over your lack of biblical knowledge and over the behavior of God.” (pages 41-42)

-The author, I must emphasize, doesn’t just speak generally but does specifically refer to or address many of the troubling passages.
+The author, I must emphasize, doesn’t just speak generally but specifically refers to the troubling passages.

-Finally, I’ll close by sharing something the author shared regarding certain extra harsh punishments (death!) for non-capital offenses in the OT law.
-It was a very different time and place and that must be taken into consideration.
+I’ll close with this excerpt regarding certain harsh punishments (death!) for non-capital offenses in the OT law.
+It was a different time and place and that must be taken into consideration.

 Each chapter offers discussion questions at the back of the book, for your own thoughtful consideration or for reading this book with a group.